-- a) Suppliers shall take samples at representative entry point(s) to the distribution system at least once per day, for the purposes of making turbidity measurements to determine compliance with Section 611.320. - If Public Health determines that a reduced sampling frequency in a non-CWS will not pose a risk to public health, it may reduce the required sampling frequency.
-The option of reducing the turbidity frequency will be permitted only in those suppliers that practice disinfection and health existed under the circumstances of this

-- 2) The turbidity measurements must be made in accordance with the following methods, incorporated by reference in Section 611.102: - A) By the Nephelometric Method: - i) Standard Methods: Method 214A; or - ii) USEPA Inorganic Methods: Method 180.1. - B) Calibration of the turbidimeter must be made either by the use of a formazin standard as specified in the cited references, or a styrene divinylbenzene polymer standard (Amco-AEPA-1 Polymer). - b) If the result of a turbidity analysis indicates that the maximum allowable limit has been exceeded, the sampling and measurement must be confirmed by resampling as soon as practicable and preferably within one hour.
+- a) Suppliers shall take samples at representative entry point(s) to the distribution system at least once per day, for the purposes of making turbidity measurements to determine compliance with Section 611.320. - 1) If Public Health determines that a reduced sampling frequency in a non-CWS will not pose a risk to public health, it may reduce the required sampling frequency.
+The option of reducing the turbidity frequency will be permitted only in those suppliers that practice disinfection and which maintain an active RDC in the distribution system, and in those cases where Public Health has indicated in writing that no unreasonable risk to health existed under the circumstances of this option. - 2) The turbidity measurements must be made in accordance with the following methods, incorporated by reference in Section 611.102: - A) By the Nephelometric Method: - i) Standard Methods: Method 214A; or - ii) USEPA Inorganic Methods: Method 180.1. - B) Calibration of the turbidimeter must be made either by the use of a formazin standard as specified in the cited references, or a styrene divinylbenzene polymer standard (Amco-AEPA-1 Polymer). - b) If the result of a turbidity analysis indicates that the maximum allowable limit has been exceeded, the sampling and measurement must be confirmed by resampling as soon as practicable and preferably within one hour.
 If the repeat sample confirms that the maximum allowable limit has been exceeded, the supplier of water shall report to the Agency within 48 hours.

 The repeat sample must be the sample used for the purpose of calculating the monthly average.
-If the monthly average of the daily samples exceeds the maximum allowable limit, or if the average of two samples taken on consecutive days exceeds 5 NTU, the supplier of water shall report to the Agency and notify the public as directed in Subpart T. - c) Sampling for non-CWSs must begin by June 29, 1991. - d) This Section applies only to suppliers that use water obtained in whole or in part from surface sources.
+If the monthly average of the daily samples exceeds the maximum allowable limit, or if the average of two samples taken on consecutive days exceeds 5 NTU, the supplier of water shall report to the Agency and notify the public as directed in Subpart Tof this Part.

+- c) Sampling for non-CWSs must begin by June 29, 1991. - d) This Section applies only to suppliers that use water obtained in whole or in part from surface sources.